nisaacdz/blockify/README.md

 # BLOCKIFY

-A Rust blockchain library could provide the building blocks for creating a full-fledged blockchain application or platform, allowing developers to focus on the higher-level features of their project without worrying about the low-level details of block validation, data serialization, and cryptographic operations.
+A Rust blockchain library could provide the building blocks for creating a full-fledged blockchain application or platform, allowing you to focus on the higher-level features of your project without worrying about the low-level details of block validation, data serialization, and cryptographic operations.

-# MODULES
+# FEATURES

 ## IO - Data storage layer